polyipseity/information/special/academia/HKUST/MATH 1014/assignment 1/submission.md

   - language/in/English
 ---

-# MATH 1014 L1 assignment 1 submission
+# HKUST MATH 1014 L1 assignment 1 submission

 Please do not use the [fundamental theorem of calculus](../../../../../general/fundamental%20theorem%20of%20calculus.md) in this assignment.